VerticalRelevance/GPNKnowledgeTransfer/codebuild/README.md

+# AWS CI/CD Pipeline for React App

+This repository contains configurations and scripts to set up a CI/CD pipeline using AWS services like CodePipeline, CodeBuild, and S3 to build, test, and deploy a React application.
+The pipeline includes Dockerization of the application, with images stored in Amazon ECR.

+---

 ## Prerequisites

 To use the configurations and scripts in this repository, you will need the following:

-- AWS CLI
+- **AWS CLI**
-- Terraform installed
+- **Terraform** installed
-- AWS account with necessary permissions to create CodePipeline, CodeBuild, S3 buckets, and other required resources.
+- **AWS account** with necessary permissions to create CodePipeline, CodeBuild, S3 buckets, Amazon ECR repositories, and other required resources.

 ---